iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > App has a glitch from week 4.
 The voice is out of sync with the timer which is really off putting and have to check the timer while running.
 If I open another app for example to change my music this app stops working and have to start the run again and skip to where I was.
 Not ideal while running.
 Would be a great app if it didn't have bugs<br> :date: __2021-04-18 00:28:38__

-> So downloaded this app and used it with music on my old phone.
-Used Jo as my coach as she sounds sincere.
-New phone now cant listen to Jo & music- it says "can't use music with this trainer".
-Use Laura, got my music but no marker for half way through to turn around- guessing.
-Why is it so random and variable???<br> :date: __2021-04-17 20:14:29__

-> Great Idea!
-Very basic, app need work.
-Issues include: Volume of narrator is very low compared to other apps at the same phone volume level so I can't play music while trying to listen to instructions.
-Silent running for me.
-Not intuitive and I consistant, on the last day week two second to last run is the only time Sanjeev does not tell me to start running.
-Pointless celebrity Voices, they all say the exact same thing...
-What's the point?
-I genuinely thought they had recorded it for someone.<br> :date: __2021-04-15 08:23:54__

 #### 2-star reviews